Multiple Reachability in Linear Dynamical Systems: Algorithms on the Affine Plane

 \end{proof}

 The main fact that allows for a procedure to decide multiple reachability for rotations is the following theorem on heights of points in $X^\circ \cap \mathcal H_1$, due to Bombieri and Zannier: \begin{theorem}[{\cite[Theorem~1, Page~524]{schinzel2000polynomials}}] Let $X\subseteq \multg n$ be a subvariety.
-Then there exists an effective bound $b\in\nat$ depending only on $X$ such that for all algebraic points $\vec z\in\multg n$,

-\end{theorem} The theorem cited in \cite{schinzel2000polynomials} does not explicitly state that the bound is effective, but upon a closer inspection of the proof one can see that almost all the bounds are explicit, with the exception of the points $(c_1^*,\ldots,c_h^*)\in\intg^h$ which are chosen to be outside a finite number of linear subspaces of $\rat^h$.
+Then there exists an effective bound $b\in\nat$ depending only on $X$ such that for all algebraic points $\vec z in X^{\circ}\cap\mathcal H_1$ we have $h(\vec z)\le b. $. \end{theorem} The theorem cited in \cite{schinzel2000polynomials} does not explicitly state that the bound is effective, but upon a closer inspection of the proof one can see that all the bounds are explicit, with the exception of the points $(c_1^*,\ldots,c_h^*)\in\intg^h$ which are chosen to be outside a finite number of linear subspaces of $\rat^h$.
 It is plain that we can effectively construct such a point.